Faith in Islam & Prophet Isa A.S in islam

 At the end of this 3-day course, children will have gained a deeper understanding of:

-- The role of miracles in Islam, the creation of Adam (A.S.), and examples from other Prophets, help children strengthen their connection to their faith and navigate diverse societies with confidence.
+• The role of miracles in Islam, the creation of Adam (A.S.), and examples from other Prophets help children strengthen their connection to their faith and confidently navigate diverse societies.